AcroMedia/ansible-role-virtual-host/README.md

       access_log off;
 ```

-#### Tweaks / overrides

-If web_application doesn't do everything you need, the following tweaks can help.

 **rewrite_target**: Defaults to `/index.php`.
 If your site is static, specify `/index.html` or `/index.htm`.
 If using D6, specify `/index.php?q=$1`.
 If you have another file you want your pretty urls to be rewritten to, change this to whatever your main index file is.

 **image_cache_location**: "Location" in the context of Nginx location regex pattern.
 Defaults to `/sites/.*/files/styles/` which works for >= D7.
 If using D6, specify whatever your image cache dir is (usually `/sites/.*/files/imagecache/` )